-- Copy your BRM 12.0 Patch Set 3 wallet files (ewallet.p12 and cwallet.sso) from the dmoracle pod's /oms/wallet/client directory to the BRM 15.0.x Helm chart's oc-cn-init-dbhelm-chart/existing_wallet/ directory. - Create an override-init-db-15.yaml file for the 15.0.x version of oc-cn-init-db-helmchart. - 4.
+- 3. Create an override-init-db-15.yaml file for the 15.x version of oc-cn-init-db-helm-chart. - 4.
 In your override-init-db-15.yaml file, set the following keys: - ocbrm.is_upgrade: Set this to true. - ocbrm.existing_rootkey_wallet: Set this to true. - ocbrm.wallet.client: Set this to the password for the client wallet.
-This value must match that of your 12.0 Patch Set 3 release. - ocbrm.wallet.server: Set this to the password for the server wallet.
-This value must match that of your 12.0 Patch Set 3 release. - ocbrm.wallet.root: Set this to the password for the root wallet.
-This value must match that of your 12.0 Patch Set 3 release. - 5.
+This value must match that of your old release. - ocbrm.wallet.server: Set this to the password for the server wallet.
+This value must match that of your old release. - ocbrm.wallet.root: Set this to the password for the root wallet.
+This value must match that of your old release. - 5.
 Enter this command from the helmcharts directory to upgrade the database schema.
-Ensure you run the 15.0.x oc-cn-init-db-helm-chart Helm chart with a new release name and namespace.
+Ensure you run the 15.x oc-cn-init-db-helm-chart Helm chart with a new release name and namespace.

-helm install newInitDbReleaseName oc-cn-init-db-helm-chart --namespace newInitDbNameSpace --values oldOverrideValues --values override-initdb-15.yaml newInitDbReleaseName is the new release name for the 15.0.x version of oc-cn-initdb-helm-chart.
+helm install newInitDbReleaseName oc-cn-init-db-helm-chart --namespace newInitDbNameSpace --values oldOverrideValues --values override-initdb-15.yaml

-- newInitDbNameSpace is the new namespace for the 15.0.x version of oc-cn-init-dbhelm-chart. - oldOverrideValues is the name and path to your 12.0 Patch Set 3 overridevalues.yaml file for oc-cn-init-db-helm-cart.
+- newInitDbReleaseName is the new release name for the 15.x version of oc-cn-init-db-helm-chart. - newInitDbNameSpace is the new namespace for the 15.x version of oc-cn-init-dbhelm-chart. - oldOverrideValues is the name and path to your old override-values.yaml file for occn-init-db-helm-cart.